marco-lancini/cartography-queries/README.md

 # Cartography Queries

-This is the companion repo for the [Mapping Moving Clouds: how to stay on top of your ephemeral environments with Cartography](https://www.marcolancini.it/2020/blog-mapping-moving-clouds-with-cartography) blog post.
+This is the companion repo for the "[Continuous Visibility into Ephemeral Cloud Environments](https://www.marcolancini.it/continuous-cloud-visibility/)" series.

 ## Custom Queries
 The file `queries/queries.json` contains a set of custom queries specifically created for analyzing data collected by Cartography, and is structured as a list of dictionaries,